WebAssembly/component-model/design/mvp/Explainer.md

 As a consequence of the shared-nothing design described above, all calls into or out of a component instance necessarily transit through a component function definition.
-Thus, component functions form a "membrane" around the collection of module instances contained by a component instance, allowing the Component Model to establish invariants that increase optimizability and composability in ways not otherwise possible in the shared-everything setting of Core WebAssembly.
+Thus, component functions form a "membrane" around the collection of core module instances contained by a component instance, allowing the Component Model to establish invariants that increase optimizability and composability in ways not otherwise possible in the shared-everything setting of Core WebAssembly.
 The Component Model proposes establishing the following three runtime invariants:
 1. Components define a "lockdown" state that prevents continued execution after a trap.
 This both prevents continued execution with corrupt state and also allows more-aggressive compiler optimizations (e.g., store reordering).